-Kawazu Zakura at Semba-gashi Historic Park, Kawagoe
+Kawazu Zakura, early blooming cherry blossoms, at Semba-gashi Historic Park in downtown Kawagoe

 To be honest, when I was doing the search I wasn’t particularly optimistic.
 But I thought if I was lucky I might bring up an off the beaten path location.
 My favorite kind!
 And / or somewhere like Yatsu no Sato that although it only has a few trees is very scenic.
 And lo and behold!
 For the first time ever, the search was productive.
 And I found a blog post that had just been written that day announcing that the kawazu zakura in Sembagashi historic park were in full bloom.
 I wanted to go straight away but I already had (have!) a full calendar, but I managed to squeeze in a quick visit today.
 And I am so glad I did.

 Semba-gashi historic park is a small park in the Semba area of Kawagoe.
 Despite being (hidden) right in downtown Kawagoe, it is very quiet and tranquil.
 Its hard to believe today with no river in sight, but this park is on the site of the former Semba-gashi docklands.
 This area was once a thriving merchant and dockland town.
 Now it looks more like a marsh than a once functioning dockland.
 Furthermore, there used to be a purifying waterfall at the site too.
 Worshippers of the Atago shrine would cleanse themselves in the waterfall before praying at the shrine.
 The shrine still exists today.
 Unfortunately, little else does, but there are markers of the former life